How Do You Run Trivia Games for Team Building That People Actually Want to Play?

 Virtual Trivia Host Script

-Welcome to [Team/Company] trivia!
-Here's how this works: - I'll share my screen with the questions - You have 15 seconds per question - Type your team's answer in the chat — DO NOT hit enter until I say 'answers in!' - 1 point per correct answer - Bonus point for the funniest wrong answer each round Teams (randomly assigned): Team 1: [Names] Team 2: [Names] Team 3: [Names] Round 1: General Knowledge.
-Question 1 coming up in 3...
+Okay, welcome!
+Here's how this goes: - Questions on screen, 15 seconds each - Type your team's answer in chat — hold off hitting Enter until I say 'answers in!' - 1 point per correct answer, bonus point for the funniest wrong answer Random teams: Team 1: [Names] Team 2: [Names] Team 3: [Names] Round 1 is general knowledge — nice and easy to start.
+Question 1 in 3...
 2...
 1...

-The 'don't hit enter yet' rule prevents teams from seeing each other's answers.
-Essential for fair virtual trivia.
+The 'don't hit Enter yet' rule prevents teams from seeing each other's answers.
+Say it twice — people forget.

 What to Expect When You Run This Playbook